Research

 Alzheimer’s Research UK has funded more than £15 million of research to help advance understanding of frontotemporal dementia it’s causes, diagnosis and treatment.

-People diagnosed with frontotemporal dementia, and other types of dementia can take part in research studies.
-People living with dementia have a vital role to play in helping scientists understand more about dementia, and to test new treatments, therapies and methods of diagnosis.
-Find more information about taking part in research here.
+People with and without dementia, as well as carers, have a vital role to play in helping scientists understand more about diseases like frontotemporal dementia, and to test new treatments, therapies and methods of diagnosis.

 You can register to find out which research studies you may be suitable to take part in via Join Dementia Research.